 In addition to her husband and mother, she leaves behind her brother, M. Paul Redd Jr., of Tuckahoe, NY; two step-children, Bailey Leighann Rollins of New York City NY; Andrew Pierce Rollins of White Plains, NY; cousins Ethlouise Banks, Howard Banks, Wayne Banks, and her beloved dog Diesel.
 A Memorial Service will be held on Wednesday July 17 at 11 am at St. Thomas Episcopal Church, 168 W. Boston Post Rd, Mamaroneck, NY.
 Burial will follow in Greenwood Union Cemetery, Rye, NY.
 In lieu of flowers, memorial contributions may be made to Stages of Freedom, 10 Westminster Street, Providence, RI, 02903 (www.stagesoffreedom.org), Maury Loontjens Memorial Library, 35 Kingstown Road, Narragansett, RI 02882 or to the South Kingstown Animal Rescue League, 132 Asa Pond Road, Wakefield, RI 02879.

-To plant a tree in memory of Paula Redd Rollins, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Paula Redd Rollins, please visit our tribute store.

 Stages of Freedom